isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Aesthetics.md

 The ArtsReach programme enables Anthonians to use the artistic skills they have learnt to be a blessing to the community, in alignment with our Lasallian values of Faith, Service and Community.
 ArtsReach includes school-based activities as well as collaborations with external partners.
 Our Anthonians enjoy these meaningful opportunities to interact with and serve others.

 ![](/images/image%20(1).png)

+**Our Partners**

+We work closely with the following partners so that our pupils learn to appreciate art, apply their skills and serve others in authentic contexts.

+_Hong Kah Day Care Centre and St Luke’s Elderly Care Centre_

+Over the years, Anthonians enjoyed visiting these centres to interact with residents and guide them through art activities.
+More recently, despite the constraints posed by COVID-19, our pupils have continued to bring cheer to the residents by making art works which were then brought to the centres by our teachers.

+_Fei Yue Community Services_

+SAPS supports the Intergenerational Learning Programme, which encourages seniors to sign up for courses to learn new skills.
+In partnership with Fei Yue Community Services, Anthonians conduct art workshops where they guide participants through creative processes such as ceramics and Zentangle patterns.

+_Singapore Art Museum_

+SAPS collaborates with the Singapore Art Museum (SAM) to develop in our pupils skills and dispositions such as museum etiquette, art appreciation and 21st century competencies.
+The highlight of our partnership is _Think!
+Contemporary_, a museum-based programme organised for our P4 Anthonians in collaboration with SAM and four other primary schools. _Think!
+Contemporary_ incorporates artwork from SAM’s collection as primary resources for art lessons, and the programme includes school-based art trails and assembly programmes by SAM.
+The programme culminates in an online exhibition by SAM, where selected student works are featured.

+_Hong Kah North Community Centre and PAssionArts Singapore_

+Our Performing Arts groups (Band, Choir, Contemporary Dance, Chinese Dance) and Visual Arts groups participate in the annual PAssionArts Festival at Hong Kah North CC.
+This event is an opportunity for our pupils to showcase their art works and performances to the public.